16 Oct STOP STATIC STRETCHING TO IMPROVE HIP MOBILITY

 Secondly, it will serve as a “reset” to muscle tone around the hips.
-Often times, the body realizes it does not have the needed stability around a joint due to muscle weakness.
+Often, the body realizes it does not have the needed stability around a joint due to muscle weakness.
 The body’s response is to increase the tone in a muscle to provide some false-stabilization.
-The hip flexors (like the hamstrings) are another muscle group that often feels tight in athletes but when proper core stabilization movements are performed, this increased muscle tone instantly vanishes and mobility problems are gone!
+The hip flexors (like the hamstrings) are another muscle group that often feels tight in athletes.
+Still, when proper core stabilization movements are performed, this increased muscle tone instantly vanishes, and mobility problems are gone!

 The following exercises should be a strong component of any athlete’s hip mobility work, as they will produce faster results than the typically prescribed foam roll and stretching routines.

 This is an excellent movement to improve hip flexion and active hamstring mobility.
 The athlete begins lying on his or her back with both legs vertical and knees straight.
 One leg is kept in this vertical position (this can be done by using a stretch strap or not using one to increase the challenge) while the other leg is slowly lowered to the floor.
 The key point of performance is that the lower back remains flat on the ground, ensuring that the core is actively engaged to stabilize the spine and pelvis.

 Up next for those with hip flexor tightness, the Single Leg Hip Lift and Psoas March variations can be incredible exercises.